-Figure 15 eQUEST baseline energy use estimates Source: Figures generated using eQUEST
+Figure 15: eQUEST baseline energy use estimates (Source: Figures generated using eQUEST)

-This data was applied uniformly to the commercial portion of TPL’s projected commercial load growth to estimate the yearly appliance consumption by end-use, this is shown in Figure 16.
-TPL’s highest consuming customers are churches, government buildings, telecom companies, public services, bakeries, hotels, universities, and hospitals.
+These data were applied uniformly to the commercial portion of TPL’s projected commercial load growth to estimate the yearly appliance consumption by end-use.
+This is shown in Figure 16.
+TPL’s highest consuming customers are churches, government buildings, telecom companies, public services, bakeries, hotels, universities and hospitals.
 The methodology used in the model applies the end-use data from a single building across all of these accounts.
-While other methodologies could be used to more accurately model commercial end-use, data is unavailable to estimate what portion of commercial load is going to different account types (government, industrial, retail, etc.), or to estimate yearly appliance uptake of commercial accounts.
-It is encouraged for TPL to begin recording data of this sort in order to better understand their commercial load and enable themselves to conduct energy audits.
+While other methodologies could be used to more accurately model commercial end-use, data are unavailable to estimate what portion of the commercial load is going to different account types (government, industrial, retail, etc.) or to estimate yearly appliance uptake of commercial accounts.
+It is recommended for TPL to begin recording data of this sort in order to better understand its commercial load and enable it to conduct energy audits.